Apply to Truman

 - Transcript: Transcripts with at least six semesters of high school grades are required for admission review.
 If you are homeschooled, have a GED, or are graduating high school in less than four years, reach out to the Office of Admission to learn about what academic documents will be required.

-- ACT or SAT score: We ask all students to submit a standardized test score — either the ACT or SAT, we don’t have a preference.
+- ACT or SAT score: We ask all traditional application students to submit a standardized test score — either the ACT or SAT, we don’t have a preference.
 Scores sent directly from the testing agency or the high school are considered official and can be used for admission review.

 - Essay: The admission essay (1 to 3 pages) lets you personalize your application.
 Applicants who qualify for TruMerit Automatic Admission will have the admission essay requirement waived for admission review.
-All students are strongly encouraged to submit an essay for competitive scholarship review.
+All students are required to submit an essay for competitive scholarship review.
 View essay prompts.
 Essays can be uploaded within the application, emailed after submission, or mailed to the Office of Admission.

 Admission decisions are made on a rolling basis so it’s never too late to apply.